euhn/code-challenge-devops/README.md

 - Terraform is installed
 - AWS credentials are set (eg. via "$HOME/.aws/credentials" or Environment Variables)
 - Default VPC of AWS account used
+- Default region is "us-east-1".
+To change, adjust the value in "variables.tf" or append "-var=\<region>" to terraform commands.

 ## Instructions